-Hello!
-I am a postdoctoral investigator at Woods Hole Oceanographic Institution where my research as a physical oceanographer employs observations made by satellites, ships, moorings, floats, and autonomous underwater vehicles.
-My research interests include mesoscale eddy turbulence, eddy vertical structure, and relationships between sea surface height, ocean bottom pressure, and interior flows. curriculum vitae
+Prior to starting this position, I was a postdoctoral investigator at Woods Hole Oceanographic Institution, leveraging observations collected by satellites, ships, moorings, floats, and autonomous underwater vehicles to study the ocean.
+Past and present research interests include: ocean general circulation, ocean heat uptake, mesoscale eddy turbulence, eddy vertical structure, and the relationship between steric sea level and manometric sea level change.

 interest in ocean eddies